NeomToken/WhitePaper/README.md

 Token goal: Neom token is designed to create a sustainable, equitable, and environmentally friendly economic and social ecosystem in partnership with the Neom Saudi Arabia project.

-Ownership

-Owner: Ali Rohravan

-Nationality: Iranian

-Experience: Ali Rohravan is a successful entrepreneur and investor with over 20 years of experience in the technology industry.
-He is the founder and CEO of several successful technology companies, including Neom.

 Problem